Apollon999/Exotic-Daycare/README.md

 3.At the top of the repository, select Settings from the menu items.

-4.Scroll down the Settings page to the ”GitHub Pages" section and click on the ”Check it out here!”
+4.Scroll down the Settings page to the ”GitHub Pages" section and click on the ”Deploy from a branch.”

 5.At the ”Source” section choose ”main” as Branch and root as folder and click ”Save”